danielquinn/pyletheia/docs/python-api.rst

     verify("/path/to/file.jpg")

-This will attempt to fetch the URL stored in the file and then use that public key to verify the file.
+This will attempt to fetch the public key from the domain stored in the file and then use that public key to verify the file.
 If you don't have an internet connection available, and the public key hasn't already been cached, this process will fail.

 Bulk Verification